Summary of Product Characteristics Updated 28-Jul-2023 | GlaxoSmithKline UK

-The clinical efficacy of Incruse Ellipta administered once daily was evaluated in 904 adult patients who received umeclidinium bromide or placebo from two pivotal Phase III clinical studies with a clinical diagnosis of COPD; a 12-week study (AC4115408) and a 24-week study (DB2113373).
+The clinical efficacy of umeclidinium bromide administered once daily was evaluated in 904 adult patients who received umeclidinium bromide or placebo from two pivotal Phase III clinical studies with a clinical diagnosis of COPD; a 12-week study (AC4115408) and a 24-week study (DB2113373).

 Effects on lung function

-In both of the pivotal 12-week and 24-week studies, Incruse Ellipta demonstrated statistically significant and clinically meaningful improvements in lung function (as defined by change from baseline trough FEV1 at Week 12 and Week 24 respectively, which was the primary efficacy endpoint in each study) compared with placebo (see Table 1).
-The bronchodilatory effects with Incruse Ellipta compared with placebo were evident after the first day of treatment in both studies and were maintained over the 12-week and 24-week treatment periods.
+In both of the pivotal 12-week and 24-week studies, umeclidinium bromide demonstrated statistically significant and clinically meaningful improvements in lung function (as defined by change from baseline trough FEV1 at week 12 and week 24 respectively, which was the primary efficacy endpoint in each study) compared with placebo (see Table 1).
+The bronchodilatory effects with umeclidinium bromide compared with placebo were evident after the first day of treatment in both studies and were maintained over the 12-week and 24-week treatment periods.

 There was no attenuation of the bronchodilator effect over time.